-If you don't want to buy a phone from Tello, you can bring any CDMA device free of contract and developed for Sprint, over to Tello.
-Some unlocked phones made for other carriers can be used as well.
+If you don’t want to buy a phone from Tello, you can bring any GSM device free of contract and developed for the T-Mobile network, over to Tello.
+An unlocked GSM phone will work best.
 To find out if your phone will work, Go to the Tello site and click on “Shop/Bring Your Own Phone”.
 From there it will ask you to enter your ESN/IMEI/MEID code and the system will lead you through the process to find out if the phone is compatible.

 Activating My Tello Mobile Phone

 Activating my new Samsung Galaxy S7 Edge from Tello was extremely simple.
 All I had to do once the phone arrived was to go to my online account that I had created when purchasing the phone, login, and then click on the “Activate Service” button.